github/opensource.guide/_articles/metrics.md

 [GitHub stars](https://help.github.com/articles/about-stars/) can also help provide a baseline measure of popularity.
 While GitHub stars don't necessarily correlate to downloads and usage, they can tell you how many people are taking notice of your work.

-You may also want to [track discoverability in specific places](https://opensource.com/business/16/6/pirate-metrics): for example, Google PageRank, referral traffic from your project's website, or referrals from other open source projects or websites.
+You may also want to [track discoverability in specific places](https://opensource.com/business/16/6/pirate-metrics): for example, Google PageRank, referral traffic from your project's website, or referrals from other open-source projects or websites.

 ## Usage